dimosthenis-k/dimosthenis-k/README.md

 :man_technologist: I am Dimosthenis, a Junior Software Engineer and coding/ tech enthusiast.<img src="https://media.giphy.com/media/h741oEMnAUIILdX0kU/giphy.gif" width="20">

-:telescope: Currently working towards my MSc in Informatics from University of Piraeus.
+:telescope: MSc in Informatics - University of Piraeus.

 :bulb: Interested in Back-End and Full-Stack Web Development.

-🎓 Bachelor's Degree in Economics.

-🥽 Exploring the inner workings of the Web 🕸️.
+🥽 Exploring the inner workings of the Web.🕸️

 ☄️ In my free time I like to experiment with new technologies, tools, and learn new concepts.